joemasilotti/railsdevs.com/REDESIGN.md

 * Medium-sized buttons use 12px of padding instead of 16px
 * I've increased the spacing between mobile menu items so that the active state is more clear
+* On the pricing page, the space between the bottom of the hero needed to be a bit larger than shown on Figma to look correct